 Third NWU Student Wins Fulbright Scholarship

-A third Nebraska Wesleyan University student has won a Fulbright Scholarship.
+A third Nebraska Wesleyan University student has been awarded a prestigious Fulbright Scholarship.

 Cassie Criner of Beatrice will spend the next year in Germany where she will teach English.

 German has always been an important part of Criner’s life, she said.